CumulusNetworks/docs/content/guides/Data-Center-Network-Automation-Quick-Start-Guide/Automation-with-Cumulus-Linux.md

 ---
 NVUE is an object-oriented, schema driven model of a complete Cumulus Linux system (hardware and software) providing a robust API that allows for multiple interfaces to both view (show) and configure (set and unset) any element within a system running the NVUE software.

-The NVUE object model definition uses the OpenAPI specification (OAS).
+The NVUE object model definition uses the {{<exlink url="https://github.com/OAI/OpenAPI-Specification" text="OpenAPI specification (OAS)">}}.
 OAS is a data definition, manipulation, and modeling language (DML) that lets you build model-driven interfaces for both humans and machines.
 Although the computer networking and telecommunications industry commonly uses YANG (standardized by IETF) as a DML, the adoption of OpenAPI is broader, spanning cloud to compute to storage to IoT and even social media.
-The OpenAPI Initiative (OAI) consortium leads OpenAPI standardization, a chartered project under the Linux Foundation.
+The {{<exlink url="https://www.openapis.org/about" text="OpenAPI Initiative (OAI) consortium ">}} leads OpenAPI standardization, a chartered project under the Linux Foundation.

 Like other systems that use OpenAPI, the NVUE OAS schema defines the endpoints (paths) exposed as RESTful APIs.
 With these REST APIs, you can perform various create, retrieve, update, delete, and eXecute (CRUDX) operations.
 The OAS schema also describes the API inputs and outputs (data models).

 You can use the NVUE object model in the following ways:
 - With the NVUE CLI, where you configure, monitor, and manage the Cumulus Linux network elements.
 The CLI commands translate to their equivalent REST APIs, which Cumulus Linux then runs on the NVUE object model.
 - With the NVUE REST API, where you run the GET, PATCH, DELETE, and other REST APIs on the NVUE object model endpoints to configure, monitor, and manage the switch.
 Because of the large user community and maturity of OAS, you can use several popular tools and libraries to create client-side bindings to use the NVUE REST API.
-NVUE REST API has been documented using Swagger and you can find it here.
+NVUE REST API has been documented using Swagger and you can find it {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-54/api/index.html" text="here">}}.

 ## Enable the NVUE API